What is HDTV (High Definition Television)?

 MUSE

-Japan had the first HD TV system, the designs of which date back to 1979.
-In the early 1990s, it began broadcasting analog signals using a 1035 interlaced line (1035i) resolution.
+Japan pioneered the first HD TV system in 1979.
+In the early 1990s, it began broadcasting analog signals.
+This used a 1035 interlaced line resolution (1035i).

-For example, three successive frame elements on a line are actually created with three separate hatches.
+This approach also lowered the required bandwidth—for instance, three frame elements on a line use three separate hatches.

-Japan switched to an ISDB-based digital HD TV system as a complete camera panorama lost 50% of the horizontal resolution.
+Later, Japan transitioned to an ISDB-based digital HD TV system.
+This change occurred because a complete camera panorama lost 50% of the horizontal resolution.

 HD-MAC

-The European Commission created a European standard for uncompressed digital HD TV with the MAC directive in 1986.
+The European Commission introduced a standard for digital HD TV in 1986.
+This standard was called the MAC directive.

-With the technological advancement and the launch of medium power satellites by SES Astra, the stations operated without MAC, reducing transmission costs.
-Later, HD-MAC was used for intercontinental satellite connections.
+As technology advanced, medium-power satellites by SES Astra changed the landscape.
+These stations operated without MAC, which helped reduce transmission costs.
+Meanwhile, HD-MAC became useful for intercontinental satellite connections.

-The reason for the failure of HD-MAC was that it did not use the 36 Mhz frequency for a high-definition signal in terrestrial broadcasts.
+The main reason HD-MAC failed was its inability to use the 36 MHz frequency.
+This frequency is crucial for high-definition signals in terrestrial broadcasts.

-The HD-MAC standard was discontinued in 1993, and since then, all EU and EBU developments have been on DVB (Digital Video Broadcasting) technology, which supports both SDTV and HDTV.
+Unfortunately, the HD-MAC standard was discontinued in 1993.
+Since then, all developments in the EU and EBU have focused on DVB technology.
+This technology supports both SDTV and HDTV effectively.

 HDTV New Systems